From Bland to Grand: A Deck Transformation

 The old deck was small, dated looking and spoiled the view from the house.
-(See what other problems we found with the previous deck.)
+The deck some issues we had to deal with.
 The replacement offers more space, better access to the backyard and doesn’t interfere with the view.

 Not By Accident

 We decided early on that we wanted composite decking, but the question was, which one?
 Trex makes a whole range of colors and you can request color samples or look at in-store samples at Lowe’s or Home Depot.
+Deck colors range as much as popular exterior home colors.
 What helped us narrow down our choices was experimenting with colors in Photoshop.
 Right away we knew a darker color would work better with the brown roof and beige siding.
 At that point, we could look more closely at samples.